drkarl/shopbuilder-infra/docker/README.md

 ## Networking

 All services communicate over the `shopbuilder-network` bridge network.
-Services can reach each other by container name:
+Services can reach each other by service name:

 - `rabbitmq` - RabbitMQ broker
-- `shopbuilder-api` - API service (container name)
+- `spring-api` - API service (also available as `shopbuilder-api` container name)
-- `shopbuilder-workers` - Worker service (container name)
+- `spring-workers` - Worker service (service name, supports scaling)

 ## Production Considerations